JuliaPy/SymPy.jl/docs/src/introduction.md

 ```

-If the `x` value is not given, `solveset` will complain and  `solve` tries to find a
+If the `x` value is not given, `solveset` will error and  `solve` will try to find a
-solution with all the free variables:
+solution over all the free variables:

 ```jldoctest introduction
 julia> solve(p)